ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_birt_report_config/README.md

 - `mxe.report.birt.viewerurl`= `https://{{ mas_workspace_id }}-{{ manage_report_bundle_server_name }}.manage.{{ mas_domain }}`
 - `mxe.report.birt.disablequeuemanager`= 0 (if bundle type = `report`) or 1 (if bundle type != `report`)

+The goal for this role is to setup the specific Manage Report route to be the endpoint for the generated reports in Manage (which will forward the report workload to the dedicated `report` type bundle pod).

 Role Variables
 --------------
 ### mas_instance_id